InterviewAndHealth/Conversation-Service/README.md

-# Interview Server
+# Conversation Service

-This is a interview server for Mock Interview and Mental Health Platform.
+This service is responsible for handling the conversation between the candidate and the AI interviewer.
+It also handles STT (Speech to Text) and TTS (Text to Speech) services.

 ## Installation